-Comfortable bed sheets are key to a good night's sleep, but sheets that feel heavenly to one person can be torture for another.
-Quality sheets are available for a reasonable price, but shoppers should still do their homework to ensure they buy the best type of bed sheets for their taste and lifestyle.
+Comfortable bed sheets are key to a good night's sleep, but sheets that feel heavenly to one person can be uncomfortable for another.
+Many choices in quality sheets are available for a reasonable price, but shoppers should still do their homework to ensure they buy the best type of bed sheets for their taste and lifestyle.

 Sateen is a good bet for those who want soft, smooth sheets.
-Sateen is another common weave often used in cotton sheets.
 Woven with four threads over one thread, sateen sheets are slightly thicker and have a unique luster.
 They're known for a soft, smooth feel, but some users find them too warm or "slippery," and they can be less durable than percale sheets.
-Again, prices vary depending on fiber and thread count.
-A 200-thread-count regular cotton queen set commonly costs $50 to $80 while Pima cotton can sell for more than $200.
-High-thread-count Egyptian cotton luxury sheet sets can fetch up to $1,000 at high-end retailers.

-ConsumerSearch.com analyzes expert and customer reviews to evaluate the comfort, style and durability of popular bed sheets.
+To find the best bed sheets, editors analyzed expert and customer reviews to evaluate the comfort, style and durability of the most popular bed sheets.
 The result is our picks for the bed sheets to ease you into a good night's sleep and keep you comfortable while you snooze.

 Best Percale Bed Sheets | Best Sateen Bed Sheets | Best Flannel Bed Sheets | Buying Guide | Our Sources